 Which translation should I use for this word and is my translation too long?

-First: The translator could use the same development tools as the programmer and see the words and phrases as they appear on the app screens.
-This required the translator to also be a programmer able to use development tools, learn how to use the app to cause all the screens to display, and have access to source code.
+First: The translator can use the same development tools as the programmer and see the words and phrases as they appear on the app screens.
+This requires the translator to also be a programmer able to use development tools, know how to cause all screens to display, and have access to source code.

 US Patent Number 9372672